 A reminder of how to add two or more numbers using the column method.
+[Time: 6:32]

 A reminder of how to use the fact that the angles in a triangle sum to 180 degrees to find the size of unmarked angles in triangular diagrams.

-Pupils should be taught to derive and apply formulae to calculate and solve problems involving perimeter and area of rectangles, triangles, parallelograms, trapezia, kites and composite shapes.
+Calculate and solve problems involving perimeter and area of rectangles, triangles, parallelograms, trapezia, kites and composite shapes.

 A reminder of how to find the next term, the nth term and the sum of terms of an arithmetic or linear sequence.